 Advanced tooth loss is painful and stressful; replacing your missing teeth doesn’t need to be either of those.
-At Smiles in Springfield, Quang Tran, DDS, Bryan Grimmer, DDS, and Nhu-Quynh Phung, DMD, are dedicated to helping patients restore their lost teeth with custom-crafted partial and full dentures.
-Their high-quality dentures will look and function like your natural teeth.
+At Smiles in Springfield, Quang Tran, DDS, is dedicated to helping patients restore their lost teeth with custom-crafted partial and full dentures.
+The high-quality dentures will look and function like your natural teeth.
 To learn more about the different types of dentures and other solutions for missing teeth, call the office in Springfield, Virginia, or schedule a consultation online.

 The loss of just one tooth leads to significant dental problems as the remaining teeth shift out of alignment.
 Also, the lack of a tooth root leads to bone loss.
 If you lose multiple teeth, or all of them, you can’t speak properly and it’s impossible to eat all the healthy foods you need, resulting in nutritional deficiencies and loss of your self-confidence.

 The first decision — whether you need partial or full dentures — is determined by the number of teeth that are missing.
 Partial dentures are used for several missing teeth, while full dentures replace all of your upper teeth, lower teeth, or both.

 Beyond partial versus full dentures, you have other choices, such as: